-So I look out my back window and I see a guy I’ve never seen before and he’s hurling my neighbour’s blue bag contents all over the alley.
-Edmonton was the first major city in the world to not need a garbage dump because we recycle literally everything.
-The blue bag is where you put things that are designed to be recycled because they can very easily be re-purposed.
+This one day, I look out my back window and I see a guy I’ve never seen before and he’s hurling my neighbour’s blue bag contents all over the alley.
+This is somewhat ironic considering that the blue bag is where we’re supposed put things that are designed to be recycled because they can very easily be re-purposed.

 I walked out and said a friendly hello but the guy was immediately concerned.
-Many homeowners will immediately assume the person has no morals because they have no home.
-I don’t think that, plus—even if he is a total jerk—I’m smart enough to make friends with any potential troublemakers in my neighbourhood.
+Many homeowners will immediately assume a person has no morals because they have no home.
+I don’t think that, plus—even if he is a total jerk—I’m at least smart enough to make friends with any potential troublemakers in my neighbourhood.

-Many people are on the street because of a mental illness or a lack of self control manifested as hostility.
-They get cared for up until eighteen and then —boom— now they live on your street.
-This guy isn’t mentally ill but I do know he has a bad temper problem so I’m not surprised that he blows up when I nicely ask him to just put the stuff back in the bag when he’s done.
+Many people live on the street because of a mental illness or a lack of self control manifested as hostility.
+They get cared for up until eighteen and then —boom— now they live on our streets, with us.
+This guy isn’t mentally ill but I do know he has a bad temper problem from previous experience, so I’m not surprised that he blows up when I nicely ask him to just put the stuff back in the bag when he’s done.

 “Make you do it?
 What?
+You mean physically force you?
 You think I would fight you over recycling?
 Dude.
 You do bad math.
 It would be infinitely easier for me to just re-load the bag myself than it would be to fight you, even if I beat you the first punch…. then police and jail and losing work.
 And that’s if I win the fight.
 That blows me away.
 You don’t look like you’re jonesing and I know you well enough from the diner that I know you aren’t mentally ill.
-Is that anger the only reason you’re out here?”
+Is that quick temper the only reason you’re out here?”

 “I’m not angry, people are fucking dumb.”

 “That is what most angry people assume, yes.
-And, well, you’ve kind of got me on that one because I myself am an excellent representative of being fucking dumb.”
+We all think that sometimes.
+And it’s true.
+I myself am an excellent representative of being fucking dumb sometimes.”
 I can tell he’s got a lot of us-and-them going on.
-He sees me as above him so I take the opportunity to lower myself so he can feel more secure.
-I mimic his language and concede some weakness.
+He sees me as above him so I take the opportunity to mimic his language and concede some weakness.
 “I am fucking dumb so much more regularly than I’d like.
 But hey, we all have our thing right?
 That’s my thing.
 That’s my version of your anger.
 That’s my dumb choice.”

-“And you think mine’s anger…?”
-It took me a second to realize he meant it as a question.
+He challenged me.
+“And you think my problem’s anger…?”
+It took me a second to realize he meant it as a question hidden by pride.

 “I just don’t get why you would chemically torture your own mind by thinking such angry thoughts when there’s a zillion other things you could have thought of instead.
 I mean it’s not like the angry thoughts or words ever changed anything right?
-Or if they do they changed me from nice to threatened which doesn’t do you any good.
+Or if they do they were most likely to change me from coming out to be nice to me feeling threatened, which doesn’t do you any good.
 Angry thoughts just get the angry brain chemistry flowing.
-So you can’t blame people for thinking it’s a little strange that you would pick that so often.
-Sure, occasionally choose anger.
-But not all the time.”
+We all do it, but you can’t blame people for thinking it’s a little strange that you would pick that response so often.
+Sure, occasionally.
+But not all the time.
+Not out of habit.”

 He very obviously has a question but isn’t sure how to ask it so I kill a ton of time tying.
 Finally he speaks.
 “I can’t help it if I’m angry.”

 “Getting angry feels crappy, right?
 The crappy part is what’s telling you to stop thinking the crappy thoughts.
 That’s why I’m confused.
 It’s a pretty simple system and you almost function as though someone never explained that part to you before.
-I mean, I don’t want to insult you—I know you know that [I did not think he knew that], that’s why I’m mystified as to why you make the choices you make because otherwise you seem like the kind of guy who could have any kind of life you wanted.”
+If it feels painful, stop doing it/thinking it/saying it.
+Even if we’re just talking to ourselves.
+If the thoughts hurt we should stop thinking them.
+Suffering = stop thinking.
+If you try it and practice it, it’s pretty easy.
+I’m sure you can do it.”